brillout/wildcard-api/docs/readme.template.md

 - Do you want to expose your data to your organization?
 Use RPC.

 For example, Facebook exposes data to third parties with GraphQL.
-GraphQL is the best choice here as it allows anywone in the world to build any kind of app on top of Facebook's GraphQL API.
+GraphQL is the best choice here as it allows anyone in the world to build any kind of app on top of Facebook's GraphQL API.

 An example where RPC is widely used